What will the ePrivacy Regulation (ePR) change?

 For our regular mail, you know, that on paper if it’s in a sealed envelope, we have the letter confidentiality for that.
 We do not have this for email, but the proposal is to regulate this with the ePrivacy Regulation.

 All electronic communications must be treated as confidential.
 It is no longer allowed to listen in on phone calls, emails can no longer be scanned and read, as Google did in Gmail, and metadata of communications can no longer be read just like that.
 Facebook is therefore not allowed to read WhatsApp messages.

 Communication must therefore no longer be intercepted.
 According to the proposal of the ePR, interception also occurs when third parties keep track of how websites are visited, how long people visit websites and what interactions take place there.
-In any case, this is not permitted without the consent of the website visitor.
+In any case, this is not permitted without the consent (for example cookie consent) of the website visitor.

 ePrivacy Regulation | Building profiles

 The ePR also tries to ensure that profiles of users are not built with metadata obtained without the consent of users.